Everything UX designers need to know about Apple Silicon Macs

 Best Apple Silicon-based laptop for design

 Apple has announced three Macs that have the new M1 chip equipped.
 These are the new Macbook Air, the 13-inch Macbook Pro, and the Mac Mini.
 Since designers need to be mobile you can remove the Mac Mini from the list of potential Macs for design.
-Another downside to the Mac Mini is that you will also need to get yourself a monitor which makes the total purchase more expensive.
+Another downside to the Mac Mini is that you will also need to get yourself a lot of extra purchases (like a monitor, keyboard, and mouse) which makes the total purchase more expensive.

 This brings it down to only two options with just the new Macbook Air and the Macbook Pro remaining.
 We wrote a post on what is the best Mac for UX design so please have a look if you’re in the market for a new Mac.
 The same reasoning applies regardless of the processor you choose.

 How to run Windows and design software on Apple Silicon Macs

 A lot of designers use Macs in combination with Sketch and Invision.
 Since Sketch is only available on Mac, it is important to know whether or not Sketch works on Apple Silicon Macs.
 The good news is that Sketch works with Macs equipped with the new M1 chip, as stated in this Reddit post.

 Using Windows on your Mac, via either Bootcamp or Parallels, is a different story.
 According to Craig Federighi, Apple’s senior vice president of software engineering, using Windows on M1-equipped Macs is something Microsoft still has to give the green light for.

 “We have the core technologies for them to do that, to run their ARM version of Windows, which in turn of course supports x86 user mode applications.
 But that’s a decision Microsoft has to make, to bring to license that technology for users to run on these Macs.
 But the Macs are certainly very capable of it.”